 The high level of this program requires that all students practice and prepare each piece diligently throughout the week.
 Coaches will be clear in their expectations about which sections in the music students need to work on.
 If sufficient time for individual practice is not available during the program hours, home practice is required.Is daily attendance required?

 Yes.
 Each student in every ensemble is essential to success.
 In small ensembles a student's absence, even for part of a day, makes it much more difficult for the other musicians to make progress.
 Appointments and other activities should not be scheduled during the Chamber Music Intensive week.What should I wear?

 Students should provide their own lunch, drinks, and snacks for the week.
 Because nut allergies are so common, please avoid bringing anything with nuts.
-Students will have access to a refrigerator and microwave.Are the performances open to the public?
+Students will have access to a refrigerator and microwave.Is the performance open to the public?

 Yes.
-Family and friends are welcome to attend the closing performances on Friday 8/10 at 5:00 pm and Saturday 8/11 at 4:00 pm.
+Family and friends are welcome to attend the closing performance on Friday at 5:00 pm.

 The programs of Indian Hill Music are supported in part by a grant from the Massachusetts Cultural Council, a state agency, and with funds from the council administered by the Local Cultural Councils.